soyounglee/so-simple-theme/research.md

 ### Computational model for handling syntactic attachment ambiguity

 [**Publication**]
 * **Lee, So Young**.
 A Minimalist Parsing Account of Attachment Ambiguity in English and Korean.
-Journal of Cognitive Science.
-(In Press)
+Journal of Cognitive Science 19(3), 291-329.

 [**Presentation**]
+* Feb 2020.&nbsp;&nbsp; **So Young Lee**.
+A computational approach to the attachment ambiguity.
+Invited Talk.
+Miami University.
+* Jan 2019.&nbsp;&nbsp; **So Young Lee**.
+A computational approach to the attachment ambiguity.
+Invited Talk.
+Dartmouth College.
 * Oct 2017.&nbsp;&nbsp; **So Young Lee**.
 A computational approach to the preference shown in the attachment ambiguity.
 The 25th Japanese/Korean Linguistics Conference, Workshop3: East Asian Psycholinguistics: Recent Developments.
 University of Hawaii, Manoa.
 * Oct 2017.&nbsp;&nbsp; **So Young Lee**.
 A computational approach to the attachment ambiguity.
 Brown Bag Talk.
 Stony Brook University.
 <br />